raghavg9/Craftco_Web_Crawler/README.md

 2. Extracts data from those files and saves it to `data/extracted/` directory.

 The WARC file contains three types of records which are designated by the `WARC-Type` field.
-We are interested only in the `response` type (and discard the `request` and `metadata` types).
+I am interested only in the `response` type (and discard the `request` and `metadata` types).

 From the `response` records extract the following fields: